-The Perception of Nonduality
+The experience of nonduality

 The Pursuit of Nonduality

-Some short descriptions of what nonduality is:
+Brief descriptions of what nonduality (or Advaita) is:

 “Advaita (nonduality) does not mean “one” in the sense of eliminating all differences.
 The differences are present in the one in a mysterious way.
 They are not separated anymore, and yet they are there.”

 My experience is that fundamentally reality is characterized by polarity.
 For me it’s not nondual or dual.
 It’s both at the same time. … Polarity is opposites, but they can only exist together. … They’re two and one at the same time.
 The paradox of our predicament is that it’s two and one at the same time.
 I see no reason to prejudice one over the other.
 In fact, I see a necessity to be conscious of both.
 What I’ve looked for is an image that can capture that experience.
 For me the image is lucid living, which is a state comparable to lucid dreaming, only now. … On the one hand I am Tim … I’m actually so individual that I inhabit this unique point in space and time and no one else can or ever will inhabit it.
 Then there’s the discovery of this deeper nature, the subject itself, not the object, the “I”, that which is witnessing this, and if I go deeply into that now it is a vast spaciousness in which all this is arising just like in a dream.
 And those two exist together, so “here” it’s all one, “here” it’s all separate.
 Which is true?
 They’re both true.

 The definition for nonduailty would be that there is one single reality.
 We all have the knowledge that we are conscious and that consciousness is real.
 That which hears the words is consciousness.
 That is beyond a shadow of a doubt. …The world is only a concept which is inferred from perceptions.
 Perceptions are mind stuff. … Consciousness is the reality of our experience.
 If there is only one reality … the reality of all minds must be the same.
 That is the fundamental understanding of nonduality.